ankitsinghaniyaz/classandobjects/content/tutorial/add_subscribe_button_on_static_site.md

 </script>
 ```

 In the above example just replace classandobects@gmail.com with you own email address and the theme name with your selected Vex theme.
 This should be enough to get you started.
-Formspree.io allow you to get 1000 emails for free and is fairly easy to use.
+Formester.com allow you to get 100 submissions for free and is fairly easy to use.
 Until now you have implemented a subscribe option like the one you get when you click the `envelope` icon on your left.

-> TIP: You will have to verify the first email you get via formspree.io
+> TIP: You will have to verify the first email you get via formester.com

 ## Bonus, Adding a subscribe form on scroll